edent/PythonPals/The Letter Logjam.md

 Her finger hovered over the keyboard.
 Just as she was about to run the program, Poppy interrupted.

 "Hang on.
-Why is 'donor_name' coming from chunk zero?
+Why is '`donor_name`' coming from chunk zero?
 Shouldn't it be from one - and the amount from chunk two?"

 "Ah," said Penny, "In Python - and most other languages - lists always start from zero."
 "That's dumb," said Poppy.